sangioai/torchPACE/README.md

 # torchPACE
-PyTorch CUDA/C++ extension of PACE.
-A Transformer non-linearlity accelerator engine.
+PyTorch C++ and CUDA extension for PACE's Piecewise Polynomial Approximation(PwPA), a Transformer non-linerarities accelaration engine.

+This library integrates the best performing CUDA kernels in [here](extra\test_optimization.cu). w.r.t. a simple speedup metric shown in this [README](extra\README.md).

 ## Installation
 Built with [PyPA/Build](https://github.com/pypa/build), but you can use Pip or similar.